Building your own MCP server for Claude Code: a working tutorial

 The parts the docs gloss over

-After building three real MCP servers, here are the things I wish I’d known earlier:
+After building three real MCP servers, here are the things I wish I had known earlier:

 1. Tool descriptions matter more than you think